PubInv/ferrofluidcheckvalve/README.md

 NOTE: as mentioned before, this idea is wrong, but usefully wrong---the valve works in the opposite direction to what is suggested.

 ![Ferrofluid Check Valve Idea #2](https://user-images.githubusercontent.com/5296671/132899305-987c92eb-7473-424c-9d72-bdc92220f689.png)

+# Future Steps

+As always, Public Invention invites you take this idea and run with it!
+Some potential fun things to do next would be:
+1. Can the performance of the valve be improved by shaping the chamber and/or the magnetic field better?
+2. How do the pressures change if you scale it down?
+3. How far can it be scaled down with a 3D printer before some sort of lithographic or etching technique is required?
+4. Can you make a positive-displacement pump on a single unit by making a 3D printed pump consiting of a 2 PFCVS, a piston made out of a ferrofluid bolus, and an external electomagnet to move the piston (possibly on a PCB)?
+5. This design is essentially a 2D shape slightly extrudede to be a 3D volume.
+Is there a fully 3D design that is similar but would have better performance?